PierreAnken/SuperProf_Joel/PyTanks/Doc/features.md

 #### Tank traits
 - **Tank Destroyer**: Critical hit chance, dealing 50% extra damage
 - **Heavy**: Armor resistance chance to reduce damage taken by 50%
+- **Medium**: The random modifiers for penetration and damaging can't be negative
 - **Light**: Escape chance, making hit to miss
 - **Artillery**: Chance to stun tanks, making them unable to shoot for a turn